ninjaaaaah/story/Story.md

 Steve was now a team leader.
 It was harder than he tought.

-Steve was now a team leader.
-It was harder than he tought.

 # Chapter 5: Prod Issue

 A critical prod issue occurred.
 Everyone looked to Steve for the solution.
 Steve decided that the team needed to replicate the bug first.